 Burners!
 Here's a quick post about Rebar vs Lag Screws.

 Rebar used to be king of the Playa.
 “Professional” burners are making the switch to long lag-screws.
 Our tests show that both rebar and lag-screws have their places in certain projects.
-We suggest getting some of each!
+We suggest getting some of each.

 Straight rebar pieces still have some uses.
-If you build ThePlayaLabs’ ShadeStructure, you will still need 4 straight rebar pieces to lash the legs.
+If you build ThePlayaLabs’ ShadeStructure, you still need 4 straight rebar pieces to lash the legs.

 You can buy rebar locally, cut and bend it yourself (there are plenty of DIY’s for that, just get your Google fingers out).
-Or buy some prefab stakes (link below) and save your effort for bigger and better things.
+Or buy some prefab stakes (links below) and save your effort for bigger and better things.

 Get 16-inch rebar candy-canes.
 12-inch is just not enough.
 There are two main suppliers (as of 2018):

 www.mudsupply.com sometimes has them for sale by the dozen for a reasonable price, but sometimes they are not available.

 Amazon sells them in 10 packs up to 50 packs, with free shipping.
 They are cheaper in bulk so buddy up with campmates.
 They also sell larger 18” rebar canes for slightly more.